vnnvanhuong/ws-ddp-client/README.md

-# DDP Client with WebSocket (for browsers only)
+# WebSocket DDP Client

-> Objective

-A demo for DDP Client using only pure JS
+A demo for DDP Client using WebSocket (for browsers use only)

 ## Features
 - Following [DDP Specification](https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md).
-- Using [WebSocket APIs](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) for communicating with a server (DDP Server).
+- Using [WebSocket APIs](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) for communicating with a DDP Server.
-- Implementing with pure JS, no extra libraries needed.
+- Implemention in pure JS, no extra libraries needed.

-## DDP server preparation
+## DDP server provision
-For this demo, I use [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) which contains a DDP Server.
-I shall create a user adming `wdc/secret` and some other users.
+For this demo, I used [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) which contains a DDP Server.
+I created a user `wdc/secret` for authentication.

 ## Run